TheOdinProject/curriculum/foundations/git_basics/git_basics.md

     <a href="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/04.png"><img class="tutorial-img" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/04.png" title="Clone the repo using CLI" /></a>

 7. <span id="origin-push"></span>That's it!
 You have successfully connected the repository you created on GitHub to your local machine.
-To test this, you can `cd` into the new **git_test** folder that was downloaded and then enter `git remote -v` in your command line.
-This will display the URL of the repository you created in GitHub, which is the remote for your local copy. <span id="default-remote"></span>You may have also noticed the word **origin** at the start of the `git remote -v` output, which is the name of your remote connection.
+To test this, you can `cd` into the new **git_test** folder that was downloaded and then enter `git remote -v` on your command line.
+This will display the URL of the repository you created on GitHub, which is the remote for your local copy. <span id="default-remote"></span>You may have also noticed the word **origin** at the start of the `git remote -v` output, which is the name of your remote connection.
 The name "origin" is both the default and the convention for the remote repository, but it could have just as easily been named "party-parrot" or "dancing-banana".
 (Don't worry about the details of origin for now; it will come up again near the end of this tutorial.)

     <a href="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/05.png"><img class="tutorial-img" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/05.png" title="Check repo remotes using CLI" /></a>